Tracy King

-Tracy Ogden King Tracy Ogden King (born November 9, 1960) is an American businessman from Uvalde, Texas, who has been since 1995 a Democratic member of the Texas House of Representatives from District 80.
-Beginning in January 2023, the revised District 80 includes these counties south of San Antonio: Dimmit, Frio, Uvalde, Atascosa, Zavala plus the rural portions of Webb County outside Laredo.
-He is the only Anglo Democrat from a heavily rural district.
-By contrast, there were eighty-five Anglo Democrats in the House in 1985, eighty-three in 1987, with fifty-six of those from primarily rural areas.
-King was initially elected to the House on November 8, 1994, when he unseated the one-term Democrat-turned-Republican incumbent Pedro G. Nieto.
-King received 15,072 votes (61.8 percent) to Nieto's 9,321 (38.2 percent).
-With his 2022 victory, King has been elected to a total of fourteen two-year terms.
+Tracy Ogden King (born November 9, 1960) is an American politician and hearing aid specialist from Uvalde, who was a Democratic member of the Texas House of Representatives for nearly thirty years.
+He represented the 80th district from 2005 to 2025 and the 43rd district from 1995 to 2003.
+King was first elected to Texas House of Representatives as a representative of the 43rd district on November 8, 1994, when he unseated the one-term Democrat-turned-Republican incumbent, Pedro G. Nieto.
+King was elected to a total of fifteen two-year terms in the Texas House of Representatives.
+He is a senior advisor to Dustin Burrows, the Speaker of the Texas House of Representatives.

-Background
+Biography

 King graduated from Carrizo Springs High School in Carrizo Springs, the county seat of Dimmit County, Texas.
-He then attended Southwest Texas Junior College, and Texas A&M University at College Station, from which he received his Bachelor of Science in agricultural engineering.
+He then attended Southwest Texas Junior College, and Texas A&M University at College Station, from which he received his Bachelor of Science degree in agricultural engineering.
 In 1983, King was employed by the Beltone Hearing Aid Center in San Antonio, which served sixteen counties in southwestern Texas.
 King purchased the Beltone center in 1987 and sold it in 2008.
-King and his wife, the former Cheryl Baker, originally from Hondo, the seat of Medina County, have two children, Katelyn Marie King and Clayton Baker King.
+King and his wife, the former Cheryl Baker, originally from Hondo, the county seat of Medina County, have two children, Katelyn Marie King and Clayton Baker King.
 King is a former trustee of the First United Methodist Church.
 He is a past president of the Uvalde Kiwanis Club.
 He is a former president of the Texas Hearing Aid Association.
-In the house, King currently serves as the Chairman of the House Committee on Natural Resources, member of the Energy Resources Committee, and is Chairman of the House Water Caucus.
+King is a former chairman of the House Committee on Natural Resources, former member of the Energy Resources Committee, and a former chairman of the House Water Caucus while in the Texas House of Representatives.

-Election of 2012
+Political career

+King began his career in the Texas House of Representatives as a representative of the 43rd district in 1995 after he defeated the one-term Democrat-turned-Republican incumbent, Pedro G. Nieto.
+King received 15,072 votes (61.8 percent) to Nieto's 9,321 (38.2 percent).